How to make an AMAZING heart candy box for Valentines Day! It’s a great gift idea and holiday decor! Get ready to break out the resin!

 12. If you want to give it another detail, glue the white ribbon around the felt too.

-13. If you want to attach the top like I did on mine, decide where you would like the ribbon and bow to be placed.
-Then drill a hole in the top, where the bow will be placed and drill it down through the candy on the bottom.
+13. If you want to attach the top as I did on mine, decide where you would like the ribbon and bow to be placed.
+Then, drill a hole in the top, where the bow will be placed, and drill it down through the candy on the bottom.
 Use a screw to attach it.